Found in the Fells – March

 evenings.

 Even in February buds on several woody plants were beginning to fill out.
 By March this is clearly evident, for example on blueberry and huckleberry bushes.
 And the evergreen ground-plants, if they've had a decent covering of snow during the coldest days of the winter to avoid damage, are now developing their buds.
-Bearberry, for example, is filling out its flower buds ready for blooming in late April or early May.
-The conical green shoots of Skunk Cabbage can also be seen at the water's edge of streams or in swampy areas where water is flowing through.
-If just a little warm weather comes it can produce its strange flowers by late March.
-Skunk Cabbage is the first non-woody plant to bloom in these parts, but ‘bloom’ hardly seems the right word for a flower that would not win a beauty contest, made worse with the skunk-like smell if the plant is crushed.
+Bearberry, for example, is filling out its flower buds ready for blooming in late April.
+Skunk Cabbage can be seen at the water's edge of streams or in swampy areas where water is flowing through.
+It has been blooming by early March in recent years, and as such is the first non-woody plant to bloom in these parts, but ‘bloom’ hardly seems the right word for a flower that would not win a beauty contest, made worse with the skunk-like smell if the plant is crushed.
 The flowering-body, called the spadix, looks to me like a Faberge egg sitting in its little housing called the spathe.
 See photo below.
-In recent years it has been flowering as early as mid-March.
 It is related to and has the same structure as an arum lily.
-The bad smell and look even of rotting meat attracts flies, some of the few pollinators around so early in spring .
+The bad smell and even look of rotting meat attracts flies, some of the few pollinators around so early in spring .
 Later, very large bright green leaves develop.

 literal equinox – i.e. when the length of